 SPF: Use a separate facial sun block during the warmer months.

 Eye cream: Optional, but if you're worried about the area or are starting to notice yourself get puffy eyes more often, use something light that contains caffeine, such as The Inkey List Caffeine Eye Cream, to de-puff and brighten.
-Tap-tap-tap lightly until it sinks in.
+You can also go a more intense route, depending on need.
+"Invigorate your skincare routine with an eye cream with Growth Factors and retinyl acetate to help reduce fine lines, dark circles, and puffiness," Dr. Sadowski recommends.

 Skincare routine for your 40s